ben2023-sys/DICTIONARY2/README.md

-Front-End Code for a Five-Language Dictionary
+Front-End Code for a Five-Language Dictionary.